84codes/crystal-container-images/README.md

 ## Supported OSes and versions

+We keep up with new releases of Alpine, Ubuntu, Debian and Fedora.

 - Alpine latest
 - Ubuntu 20.04
 - Ubuntu 22.04
+- Ubuntu 24.04
+- Debian 10
-- Debian Buster
+- Debian 11
-- Debian Bullseye
+- Debian 12
-- Fedora 35
+- Fedora 39
-- Fedora 36
+- Fedora 40

 ## Supported Crystal version(s)

-More versions are easily added, but currently images are build for these Crystal versions:

-- 1.4.1
+We keep up with the releases of offical crystal version releases.

 ## DEB/RPM packages